rusyasoft/rusyasoft.github.io/_posts/2018-05-10-ddd-repository.md

 - Improved Maintainability.
 Tuning performance, adding caching operations can be easily implemented on repository level

 # Common Repository Blunders
-- N+1 Query Errors.
-When we use one query for fetching the list, and then N individual queries for fetching each item.
+- *N+1* Query Errors.
+When we use one query for fetching the list, and then *N* individual queries for fetching each item.
 - Inappropriate use of eager or lazy loading.
 - Fetching more data than required.
-(Try not to use "select * from table" if possible )
+(Try not to use `select * from table` if possible )

 The Repositories and Factories are quite similar, because we use those patterns to get objects we want to work with.
 However factories are involved in creating a new objects, while repositories are used to find and update existing objects.
 Sometimes repositories use a factory pattern to create its objects.